You can listen to the story here

 Why are you weeping?
 For whom are you looking?”
 She supposed it was the gardener, so she said, “Please, if you’re the one who carried Jesus away, tell me where you’ve laid the body and I will take it away.”
 Jesus said to her, “Mary!”

 It is almost impossible for us to imagine because we have been reading the bible, which reads much like those professional bouquets of flowers at funerals, designed to provide answers to the unanswerable, all tied up with neat little bows.
-Generations of arrangers have taken the stories that have been told as followers and lovers of Jesus struggled to make some sense out of his death, generations of interpretations upon interpretations of those stories make it seem as though everything happened just thus and so.
+Generations of arrangers have taken the stories which have been told, as followers and lovers of Jesus struggled to make some sense out of his death.
+Generations of interpretations upon interpretations of those stories make it seem as though everything happened just thus and so.
 Resurrection happened just like that, in the twinkling of an eye.
 Jesus died.
 He was not there.
 They didn’t know what they were going to do.
 They wept.
 They trembled.
 They were consumed by grief.
 Huddled together in an upper-room terrified that they too would soon be killed.
 Suddenly, after only three days Jesus is risen.
 Jesus is risen indeed.
 Alleluia!
 Resurrection all tied up in a neat little bow.
 The perfect bouquet.
 Smell the flowers and all will be well.

 I wonder.
 I wonder.
 People do wonder you know.
 That’s how people are.
 Questions.
 Questions.
 Questions.
 What’s going on?
 What are we going to do?
 Words.
 Words.
 Words.
 For Anna’s grieving loved ones it was, “I am the resurrection and the life.
 Those who believe in me even though they die, will live.”
 Words familiar words, designed to help us to make meaning.

-For the followers of Jesus there were also words, familiar words designed to help them make meaning.
+For the followers of Jesus, there were also words, familiar words designed to help them make meaning.
 Words from their sacred scripture from the book of the prophet Hosea, which tells of a time when the people were in anguish, and the prophet comforted them with words, “Come, let us return to the Lord for it is he who has torn, and he will heal us; he has struck down, and he will bind us up.
 After two days he will revive us; on the third day he will raise us up, that we may live before him.”

-In Jesus they had experienced God as LOVE, surely God would not stand idly by and allow their enemies to take Jesus from them.
+In Jesus they had experienced God as LOVE.
+Surely, God would not stand idly by and allow their enemies to take Jesus from them.
 Surely, LOVE itself could not be destroyed by the powers of evil.
-Surely, their God, the One in whom they live and breathe and have being, surely God who Jesus had taught them is LOVE, surely LOVE would not abandon them.
+Surely, their God, the ONE in whom they live and breathe and have being, surely God who Jesus had taught them is LOVE, surely LOVE would not abandon them.
 Surely LOVE would live.

 Questions, questions that have no answers.
 Questions for which words always fail us.
 Questions we just can’t help answering with words.
-Words that are designed to comfort and to satisfy.
-Words that when all is said and done fail and leave us with more questions.
+Words which are designed to comfort and to satisfy.
+Words that when all is said and done, fail and leave us with more questions.
 So, if God is LOVE and we experienced that LOVE in Jesus then where is Jesus?
 Will we ever see Jesus again?
 Will we ever see LOVE again?
 Will the LOVE that lives in us die?